farhanazmiCS/trip-planner/README.md

    <br />

 #### Notifications
-* The `Notifications` component renders the page that displays notifications from other users.
+* The __Notifications__ component is defined in the `Notifications.js` file.
+It displays notifications from other users.

 * The user may receive two different types of notifications, a __trip invite__ or a __friend request__.